omnibenchmark-renku/contributed-project-templates/omnibench-method/README.md

 I. Log in to [Renku](https://renkulab.io)

 II.
-Create a new omnibenchmark parameter project using [this link](https://renkulab.io/projects/new?data=eyJ1cmwiOiJodHRwczovL2dpdGh1Yi5jb20vYW5zb25yZWwvY29udHJpYnV0ZWQtcHJvamVjdC10ZW1wbGF0ZXMiLCJyZWYiOiJtYWluIiwidGVtcGxhdGUiOiJDdXN0b20vb21uaWJlbmNoLXBhcmFtIn0%3D).
+Create a new omnibenchmark method project using [this link](https://renkulab.io/projects/new?data=eyJ1cmwiOiJodHRwczovL2dpdGh1Yi5jb20vYW5zb25yZWwvY29udHJpYnV0ZWQtcHJvamVjdC10ZW1wbGF0ZXMiLCJyZWYiOiJtYWluIiwidGVtcGxhdGUiOiJDdXN0b20vb21uaWJlbmNoLW1ldGhvZCJ9).

 III.
 Fill in the empty fields.
 Some description of your project that will be passed at the begining of this readme and the metadata of your parameters.
 You can change them latter in the `src/config.sh` file.